 - Deadly Gas: Played straight during the war, but the 'gas of peace' only knocks people out, except for The Chief who conveniently dies of a heart attack.

-- Death by Irony: Harding, after he crashes his plane during a bombing raid, gives his mask to a little girl fleeing from his own gas bombs.
+- Death by Irony: An enemy pilot, after he crashes his plane during a bombing raid, gives his mask to a little girl fleeing from his own gas bombs.

 - Does This Remind You of Anything?: A young man and woman are sent to start life on a new world; the seed of mankind shot into space from a huge gun.
 Ummm...